 Summertime means running the air conditioner non-stop.
 When the temperatures heat up, the efficiency of an air conditioner drops dramatically.
-The following tips will not only ease the burden on your home air conditioner, so it runs more efficiently, but you'll also save on your next energy bill and reduce your carbon footprint in the process.
+The following tips will not only ease the burden on your home air conditioner, so it runs more efficiently, but you'll also save on your energy bills and reduce your carbon footprint in the process.

 01 of 07